Practical and Matching Gradient Variance Bounds for Black-Box Variational Bayesian Inference: Preliminaries

 \paragraph{ABC Condition} In this work, we focus on the recently rediscovered \textit{expected smoothness}, or \textit{ABC}, condition~\citep{polyak_pseudogradient_1973,gower_stochastic_2021}. \begin{assumption}[\textbf{Expected Smoothness; \(ABC\)}] \(\rvvg\) is said to satisfy the expected smoothness condition if

-for some finite \(A, B, C \geq 0\), where \(F^* = \inf_{\vlambda \in \mathrm{R}^p} F\left(\vlambda\right) \). \end{assumption} As shown by \citet{khaled_better_2022}, this condition is not only strictly weaker than many of the previously used assumptions but also \textit{generalizes} them by retrieving known convergence rates when tweaking the constants.
-With the \(ABC\) condition, for nonconvex \(L\)-smooth functions, under a fixed stepsize of \(\gamma = \nicefrac{1}{L B}\), SGD converges to a \(\mathcal{O}\left(L C \gamma \right)\) neighborhood in a \(\mathcal{O}\left(\nicefrac{{\left(1 + L \gamma^2 A\right)}^T}{\left(\gamma T\right)}\right)\) rate.
-The \textit{ABC} condition has also been used to prove convergence of SGD for quasar convex functions~\citet{gower_sgd_2021}, stochastic heavy-ball/momentum methods~\citet{liu_almost_2022}, and stochastic proximal methods~\citep{li_unified_2022}.
+for some finite \(A, B, C \geq 0\), where \(F^* = \inf_{\vlambda \in \mathrm{R}^p} F\left(\vlambda\right) \). \end{assumption} As shown by \citet{khaled_better_2023}, this condition is not only strictly weaker than many of the previously used assumptions but also \textit{generalizes} them by retrieving known convergence rates when tweaking the constants.

+With the \(ABC\) condition, for nonconvex \(L\)-smooth functions, under a ``appropriately chosen'' stepsize (otherwise the bound may blow-up as explained by~\citeauthor{khaled_better_2023}) of \(\gamma \leq \nicefrac{1}{L B}\), SGD converges to a \(\mathcal{O}\left(L C \gamma \right)\) neighborhood in a \(\mathcal{O}\left(\nicefrac{{\left(1 + L \gamma^2 A\right)}^T}{\left(\gamma T\right)}\right)\) rate.
+Minor variants of the \textit{ABC} condition have also been used to prove convergence of SGD for quasar convex functions~\citet{gower_sgd_2021}, stochastic heavy-ball/momentum methods~\citet{liu_almost_2022}, and stochastic proximal methods~\citep{li_unified_2022}.
 Given the influx of results based on the \textit{ABC} condition, connecting with it would significantly broaden our theoretical understanding of BBVI.